hobg0blin/web-production-2/week1/setup.md

 Great!
 You’ve created the folder where all your work for this course will live.
 Now let’s create the basic pages and folders we’ll need this week:

 `touch index.html`
 `touch script.js`
 `touch style.css`
-`touch index.html`
 `mkdir img`

 Now type `open .` and you should see a Finder window with all these files in it.

-Check and see if you already have git installed - `git --version`.
+Check and see if you already have git installed:

+`git --version`.

 If you’re on a Mac, it should prompt you to install it if it’s not already there.

 Once it’s installed, enter `git init` to create your github repository.